Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_list_thumbnails.md

 * Retrieve custom thumbnail sizes
 * Upload a custom thumbnail for an item
 * Determine if a custom uploaded thumbnail exists

+For more info about thumbnails, see [Thumbnails for an item on OneDrive](https://dev.onedrive.com/items/thumbnails.htm).

 ### HTTP request